sebastiangeiger01/bikesharing/deliverables/deployment.md

 You should now have a cloud-deployed version of BikeRental.
 See our version of the running software under 20.242.168.6.

 **Please note that we are not security experts when it comes to cloud deployment.
 Further development will be needed to secure the application.
-We advice against using this deployment method for production.**
+We advice against using this deployment method for production without having the proper knowledge..**

 ## AWS
 Deploying this software architecture to the cloud involves several steps, which can vary depending on the cloud provider you are using.
 Here is an example of how to deploy this architecture to AWS using Elastic Container Service (ECS):